Seasonal Freebie

 100 Rhyming Words

-With rhyming be an important skill for our little learners, this 100 Rhyming Words activity is a must!
+With rhyming being an important skill for our little learners, this 100 Rhyming Words activity is a must!
 Start by providing 50 words or pictures, and ask your students to name the rhyming word for each.
 Record their response for each word.
 When you are finished, you will have a total of 100 rhyming words!

 100 Words or Sentences